Taxes in Retirement

 Although individuals of any age can make a withdrawal on a 401(k) plan upon termination, active employees must wait until they are at least 59 ½ years old to make an in-service distribution.
 59 ½ is also the age at which the 10% early withdrawal penalty no longer applies.

-It’s extremely important that retirees make sure they have the proper asset allocation going into retirement.
-If they are going to be relying on the investments for steady income, asset protection and limiting the downside is crucial.
+We believe it’s extremely important that retirees make sure they have the proper asset allocation going into retirement.
+If they are going to be relying on the investments for income, asset protection and managing risk are important.

 Prior to retirement, individuals should save a considerable amount of money to build up their nest egg.
 Fortunately, many retirement savings plans exist.